Where to Begin?

 The Dual Enrollment program at CCAC provides high school juniors and seniors or home-school equivalent with the opportunity to earn college credit while still in high school.
 Students can jump-start their college career and experience the college classroom.
 Students seeing to take more than two college courses each semester requires authorization from the Director of Academic Advising or designee.

 Students wishing to take advantage of the Dual Enrollment program must have the approval of their parent/guardian.
-Dual Enrollment students must take CCAC college placement tests if they plan to enroll in either an English or a mathematics course.
-Students planning to enroll in a course with English, reading and/or mathematics prerequisites are also required to take placement tests.
-A transcript of the student’s high school grades must accompany the application.
-Applications for Dual Enrollment are available in the Admissions offices or on the CCAC website at ccac.edu/admissions/dual-enrollment.php.
+Dual Enrollment students planning to enroll in a course with English, reading and/or mathematics prerequisites are also required to take placement tests.
+A current transcript of the student’s high school grades must accompany the application.
+Applications for Dual Enrollment are available on the CCAC website at ccac.edu/admissions/dual-enrollment.php.
 For subsequent semesters, Dual Enrollment students are required to submit a current high school transcript and parent authorization form to either Admissions or an academic advisor.